What Percentage of Startups Make Real Money? Verified Data (2026)

 1. 69.2% of startups have never crossed $1,000 in total revenue.

 This is not a sample of failed startups or abandoned projects.
 These are startups whose founders valued transparency enough to connect their Stripe account and make their revenue public.
-The 69.2% who have not crossed $1,000 are not inactive; they are simply at the earliest stage of monetization.
+The 69.2% who have not crossed $1,000 are not inactive.
+They are simply at the earliest stage of monetization.

 2. 16.3% of startups are in the $1,000 to $10,000 range.